NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Introduction

-\begin{itemize} \item We propose a general model scaling method employing the concept of ODE solver to deal with the system heterogeneity. \item We propose a parameter averaging method of the generally scaled submodels by NeFedAvg and FedAvg. \item We evaluate the performance of NeFL through a series of experiments and verify the applicability of NeFL over recent studies. \end{itemize}
+\begin{itemize} \item We introduce a novel model scaling technique that adjusts both the width and depth of neural networks, inspired by ODE solvers. \item We propose a parameter averaging method that accommodates architectural discrepancies among diverse submodels by incorporating inconsistent parameters. \item We provide comprehensive performance evaluations of NeFL through a series of experiments, demonstrating its effectiveness and validating its applicability. \end{itemize}

+The remainder of this paper is organized as follows.
+Section \ref{sec:related_works} briefly reviews related works and Section \ref{sec:background} describes the background.
+We present our proposed method, \textit{NeFL} consisting of model scaling method and the submodel averaging method in Section \ref{sec:method}.
+Section \ref{sec:experiment} presents the experimental results and Section\ref{sec:conclusion} concludes the paper.